arduino731/JavaScript-Algorithms-and-Data-Structures/codingChallenge7/README.md

 [https://arduino731.github.io/100daysofcode/codingChallenge7/](https://arduino731.github.io/100daysofcode/codingChallenge7/
 )

-This is a DOM-based game of Snake that I wrote in JavaScript a few years back.
+This is a DOM-based game of Snake

-Other than the full screen mode demonstrated in the code, it can also be initialized in div tags within a page.
-Example:

-var mySnakeBoard = new SNAKE.Board( {
-                                        boardContainer: "game-area",
-                                        fullScreen: false,
-                                        width: 580,
-                                        height:400
-                                    });
-The comments are formatted a little strange because at the time I was playing around with YUI Doc.